Bringing Stability to Diffusion: Decomposing and Reducing Variance of Training Masked Diffusion Models: Experiments

 MIRROR is especially effective on long-response datasets due to its design.
 As shown in Tables~\ref{tab:main_per_seed} and~\ref{tab:ablation_four_methods_t2i2m}, its gains on OpenScience, HiTab and text-to-image-2M are substantially higher than on GSM8K.
 This aligns with its design: MIRROR targets masking pattern noise \Circled{A}, which becomes more severe with longer responses due to the greater number of possible masking patterns.

-Tables~\ref{tab:main_per_seed} and~\ref{tab:ablation_four_methods_t2i2m} confirm the existence of synergy between P-POTS and MIRROR (\S\ref{app: synergy}).
-On GSM8K and OpenScience, compared to standard training, the accuracy gains from P-POTS+MIRROR ($8.02\%$ and $7.01\%$ respectively) surpass the sum of the individual gains from P-POTS and MIRROR ($(6.07 + 1.19)\% = 7.26\%$ and $(1.28 + 0.86)\% = 2.14\%$ ), while on HiTab they are nearly additive ($8.42\%$ and $(2.69 + 5.80)\% = 8.49\%$ ), indicating that their combination indeed exhibits strong synergy.
-We emphasize that this is nontrivial, because as discussed in \ref{app:meth_comb}, naive combinations of methods do not typically yield such improvements.

-While achieving comparable performance, MDMs produce much shorter yet accurate responses than ARMs.
-In our experiments, MDMs often generate responses as short as 5\% of ARM outputs and consistently shorter than the training labels (see exact values in \ref{app:hyper}).
-When ARMs are truncated to the same length, their performance drops to a much lower level than that of MDMs, as their responses are often cut off mid-reasoning.
-One possible explanation is that MDMs decode by repeatedly unmasking a block of [MASK] tokens whose length is predetermined by the user-passed \texttt{max\_new\_tokens}, giving the model an implicit sense of how many tokens it is allowed to generate.
+MDMs achieve comparable performance as ARMs with much shorter outputs.
+In our experiments, MDMs often generate responses as short as 5\% of ARM outputs and consistently shorter than training labels (see exact values in \ref{app:hyper}).
+Truncating ARMs to the same length severely hurts their performance because outputs are often cut off mid-reasoning.
+One possible explanation is that MDMs decode by repeatedly unmasking a block of \texttt{[MASK]} tokens whose length is predetermined by the user-passed \texttt{max\_new\_tokens}, giving the model an implicit sense of how many tokens it is allowed to generate.
 In contrast, ARMs generate token by token without an explicit stopping criterion until hitting \texttt{EOS}, which can lead to verbosity or redundancy.
-Moreover, most CoT training data are now generated by ARM-style models (including OpenScience and HiTab).
-This label–source mismatch may explain why MDMs can answer accurately even with outputs shorter than the training data.

-On text-to-image-2M, we find the drift of $p$ to be more severe.
-The shape of $p^*(t)$ quickly shifts from S- to U-shape after only 1 epoch (\ref{app: per_run_mmada}).
-We suspect this is due to larger loss scales in MMaDA on text-to-image-2M compared to LLaDA on textual datasets , which incurs larger gradients and faster changes to model parameters $\theta$.
-Intuitively, since lower $t$-values are easier, training quickly clears this region into the final U-shape.
-While EPR is designed to fit the U-shape, in order to strike a balance throughout training, we still use it as a stable compromise since P-POTS fits $p(t)$ only once before training.
-Compared with polynomials fitting the initial S-shape, EPR proves more robust across training, validating its balancedness.
-Hence, we recommend EPR as a general and effective modeling choice.
-In principle, refitting $p(t)$ more frequently -- such as at every evaluation -- could yield further gains for P-POTS and P-POTS+MIRROR.
+On text-to-image-2M, the drift in $p$ is more severe; see \ref{app: per_run_mmada}.
+We attribute this to larger loss scales (and thus gradients) that move $\theta$ faster.
+Although EPR targets a U-shape, we use it as a stable compromise because P-POTS fits $p(t)$ only once pre-training; empirically, EPR is more robust than fitting the initial S-shape, so we recommend it as a default.
+In principle, periodically refitting $p(t)$ (\eg, at each eval) could further improve P-POTS and P-POTS+MIRROR.